 - Cape Lookout National Seashore, North Carolina.
-Pets are allowed on the beaches of Cape Lookout National Seashore, but must be kept on a leash at all times.
+Pets ARE allowed on the beaches of Cape Lookout National Seashore, but must be kept on a leash at all times.
 Pets aren’t allowed in the buildings except for Great Island and Long Point Cabins.

 - Capitol Reef National Park, Utah.
 Pets are allowed along the trail from the Fruita campground to the visitor center, on the Fremont River Trail from the campground to the south end of Hattie’s Field, in the Chesnut and Doc Inglesby picnic areas, along roads, and in the orchards, when the orchards are open.

 - Carl Sandburg Home National Historic Site, North Carolina.
 Please do not stray off developed trails.
 Dogs cannot be left unattended while owners are on a home tour.

 - Carlsbad Caverns National Park, New Mexico.
-Pets are not allowed on park trails, off roads, or in the cave.
+Pets are not allowed on unpaved trails, off roads, or in the cave–or at the Bat Flight Program.

 - Catoctin Mountain Park, Maryland.
 Pets are permitted in Owens Creek Campground and on park trails; pets are not permitted in buildings.

 - Chaco Culture National Historical Park, New Mexico.
 Pets are allowed in Gallo Campground, but must be on a leash at all times and under control.
 Pets are allowed on the backcountry hiking trails (Pueblo Alto, Peñasco Blanco, South Mesa, and Wijiji trails) as long as they remain on a leash that is no longer than 6 feet.
 Pets are not allowed within the archeological sites.
 (Be sure to read the warning about Hantavirus and Bubonic plague.)

 - Colonial National Historical Park – Historic Jamestowne, Virginia.
 Pets are welcome but must be maintained on a leash; pets are allowed on the Historic Site and Island Loop Drive but not allowed in the Visitor Center/museums.